epsitec-sa/creative-docs/DESIGN.md

 # The architecture of CreativeDocs

-This document will give you a broad overview of the design of creativedocs.
+This document will give you a broad overview of the current design of creativedocs.

 Note: this software was written long ago and as I am not the original author of the software, I had to guess things at times.
 Some of my assumptions described here may be wrong.
 The opinions I express here are solely mine and do not necessarly reflect those of the original authors.